tpm-rs/governance/org-docs/TRADEMARKS.md

 ## Our Trademarks

-This policy covers the name of the Organization and each of the Organization's projects, as well as any associated names, trademarks, service marks, logos, mascots, or similar indicators of source or origin (our "Marks").
+This policy covers the name of the Organization and each of the Organization's Repos, as well as any associated names, trademarks, service marks, logos, mascots, or similar indicators of source or origin (our "Marks").

 ## In General